1 Capturing the Wealth and Diversity of Learning Processes with Learning Analytics Methods

 Abstract

 The unique position of learning analytics at the intersection of education and computer science while reaching out to several other disciplines such as statistics, psychometrics, econometrics, mathematics, and linguistics has accelerated the growth and expansion of the field.
 Therefore, it is a crucial endeavor for learning analytics researchers to stay abreast of the latest methodological and computational advances to drive their research forward.
 The diversity and complexity of the existing methods can make this task overwhelming both for newcomers to the learning analytics field and for experienced researchers.
-With the motivation to accompany researchers in this challenging journey, the book “Learning Analytics Methods and Tutorials - A Practical Guide Using R” aims to provide a methodological guide for researchers to study, consult, and embark upon the first steps toward innovation in the learning analytics field.
+With the motivation to accompany researchers in this challenging journey, the book “Learning Analytics Methods and Tutorials - A Practical Guide Using R” aims to provide a methodological guide for researchers to study, consult, and take the first steps toward innovation in the learning analytics field.
 Thanks to the unique wealth of authors’ backgrounds and expertise, which include authors of R packages and experts in methods and applications, the book offers a comprehensive array of methods that are described thoroughly with a primer on their usage in prior research in education.
 These methods include sequence analysis, Markov models, factor analysis, process mining, network analysis, predictive modeling, and cluster analysis among others.
 A step-by-step tutorial using the R programming language with real-life datasets and case studies is presented for each method.
 In addition, the initial chapters are devoted to getting novice researchers up to speed with the R programming learners and the basics of data analysis.
 The present chapter serves as an introduction to the book describing its main aim and intended audience.
 It describes the structure of the book and the methods covered by each chapter.
 It also points the readers to the companion code and data repositories to facilitate following the tutorials present in the book chapter.

 1 Introduction

 The official birth of the field of learning analytics is often ascribed to the first Learning Analytics & Knowledge Conference in 2011, where the widely used definition was coined as “the measurement, collection, analysis, and reporting of data about learners and their contexts, for purposes of understanding and optimizing learning and the environments in which it occurs” [1].
 Over the years, learning analytics has grown in scope, scale, and diversity and has since attracted researchers from diverse backgrounds bringing several disciplines together under one umbrella.
 Such increasing interest has resulted in a large number of publications, research projects, specialized units, and funding of large projects.
 Although other data-intensive fields started before learning analytics (e.g., academic analytics in 2007 and educational data mining in 2008), interest in such methods —and in closely related fields at large— has surged only after the rapid adoption of learning analytics.
 The unique position of learning analytics at the intersection of education and computer science while reaching out to several other disciplines such as statistics, psychometrics, econometrics, mathematics, and linguistics has accelerated the growth and expansion of the field.
 Therefore, it is a crucial endeavor for learning analytics researchers to stay abreast of the latest methodological and computational advances to drive their research forward.
 The diversity and complexity of the existing methods can make this task overwhelming both for newcomers to the learning analytics field and for experienced researchers.
 When conducting learning analytics research, researchers need to decide which data can and must be collected from learners to give answers to their research questions.
 They need to understand and decide which analytical methods may apply to such data and their potential limitations.
 They also need to interpret the findings and contextualize them in light of the existing literature and learning theories.
-With the motivation to accompany researchers in this challenging journey, this book aims to provide a methodological guide for researchers to study, consult, and embark upon the first steps toward innovation.
+With the motivation to accompany researchers in this challenging journey, this book aims to provide a methodological guide for researchers to study, consult, and take the first steps toward innovation.

 Every method described in this book was developed before learning analytics, for instance, predicting students’ performance can be traced back to almost a century ago [2], and using social network analysis to understand students’ networks dates back to over five decades ago [3].
 Similarly, process mining, sequence analysis, and Markov models can all be traced to times before the birth of the field of learning analytics (e.g., [46]).
 Not only were these methods born outside learning analytics, but they also continue to be developed, refined and advanced in their relevant fields.
 Nevertheless, learning analytics has succeeded in taking advantage of these methodological developments as well as the increasingly available digital data, computational resources, and data science, and in popularizing data-intensive research in education to bring this field together [7].